suasuasuasuasua/personal-website/content/blog/drafts/understanding-the-blog-template.md

 According to [11ty](https://www.11ty.dev/docs/plugins/), plugins are "custom code that Eleventy can import into a project from an external repository."
 That's really cool!
-So that means that we can extend Eleventy in many different ways, and there is support for doing that locally or from someone else's code online.
+So that means that we can extend Eleventy in tons of different ways, and there is support for doing that locally or from someone else's code online.
+I'll definitely have to spend time researching the plugin ecosystem to see what is out there.

 At the top of `eleventy.config.js`, there's a block of imports from `@11ty`, which are a bunch of different plugins that make the blog _a blog_.
 I won't dive into what each plugin does right now, but I'll do more research along the way.

 ## `_data/`

 This folder is _global_ data that is exposed to every template in the [11ty project](https://www.11ty.dev/docs/data-global/).
-I think this is really neat because we can ensure consistency across all the web-pages without horribly hardcoding everything.
+This means we can ensure consistency across all the web-pages without horribly hardcoding everything and inevitably messing something up.

 There are two files in this folder: `eleventyDataScheme.js` and `metadata.js`.
-I'm not one hundred percent sure about the first file, but it seems to do something with validating draft content.
-I'm not even sure _how_ to make draft content in the first place.
+I'm not one hundred percent sure about the first file, but it seems to do something with validating whether a post is draft content or not.
 The second file defines some metadata about the website and author.
-This was easy to fill in.
+This file was easy to fill in, and I'm guessing that I can add literally whatever else property I want to track about myself or the website.

 ## `_includes/`